ShreyasP20/AIA_Proj/README.md

 - The script may require modifications based on changes in external libraries or website structures.
+- Standford Parser is needed to be downloaded from there officical website. (stanford-parser-full-2018-02-27)

 Feel free to explore and modify the script according to your requirements!